Leafwing-Studios/fop-rules/docs/character-options/classes/paragon.md

 Paragons radiate confidence to all around them: **auras** are the tangible manifestation of this.
 At level 1, you radiate an aura at all times.
 At the start of each of your turns, you may pay 1 essence and choose one of the auras that you know.
 If you do, a 2 tile radius around you gains the tile effect described in that power's description.
 You inspire different effects in your allies and your foes: each aura affects either all enemy or all ally creatures.
 Trigger any tile effects after you gain your aura for the turn.

-You know 3 auras at level 1, selected from the [auras](../powers/paragon.md) section of this book in the Powers chapter.
+You learn 3 auras at level 1 selected from the [Paragon Auras](../powers/paragon-auras.md) section of the book.
 You learn an additional aura at level 4, 8, 12, 16 and 19.

 ## Cause